What the critics say

 The Haydn symphony project

-A number of these 20 CDs are devoted to the orchestra’s most extensive and demanding project, the recording of all Joseph Haydn’s 105 symphonies, which began in 1999.
-Volume 8 will be issued in the fall of 2007.
-Subsequently there will be two to three new additions every year.
+A number of these 27 CDs are devoted to the orchestra’s most extensive and demanding project, the recording of all Joseph Haydn’s 107 symphonies, which began in 1999.
+The recording will be completed in 2024.

 New: Mendelssohn’s complete symphonies and string symphonies